-- Turn battery selector to "2" Start Batteries - The only time the Battery Selector should be in the "2" Start Batteries position is during staring of the engines - Put gear controls in neutral, throttle levers at slightly above "idle" - On Engine Panel of the DC Power Panel, turn the STOP SOL breaker ON and turn starboard POWER switch to ON for starboard engine.
+- Turn battery selector to "2" Start Batteries - Put gear controls in neutral, throttle levers at slightly above "idle" - On Engine Panel of the DC Power Panel, turn the STOP SOL breaker ON and turn starboard POWER switch to ON for starboard engine.
 Buzzer will sound (low oil pressure warning) - Push STARTING button for the Starboard Engine.
 When engine starts, throttle back to a smooth idle.
 Buzzer should stop.
 Do not try to crank more than 30 seconds without a 2-minute "rest" period - Repeat procedure for port engine - Once the engines have started, turn battery selector back to "ALL" - Warm up at idle approx. 900 RPM - Check oil pressure for both engines 30-60 PSI - Check for water coming out of both engine exhausts at the stern